 Have you ever ridden the Buzz Lightyear shooting rides at any of the Disney theme parks?
-Today we will share the secrets on how to get a much higher score on the attraction.
+Today we will share the secrets on how to get a much higher score on Buzz Lightyear Astro Blasters.
 Use these tips to amaze your friends with your high scores and blow their scores out of the water.
 You may even make it onto the high score board located at the exit of the attraction.

-(The information below is applicable to the Disneyland attraction in Anaheim, the attraction in Tokyo Disneyland, and Buzz Lightyear Laser Blast in Disneyland Paris.
-During our recent visit to Disneyland Paris we found that the attraction was kept up poorly and greatly preferred the original Disneyland version.
-From my understanding, Tokyo Disneyland’s version is equal to the California Disneyland version.)
+The information below is applicable to the Disneyland attraction in Anaheim, the attraction in Tokyo Disneyland, and Buzz Lightyear Laser Blast in Disneyland Paris.

 Buzz Lightyear Astro Blaster Tips